 Reminiscent of the countryside and cold British weather, tweed is one of our favourite suit fabrics.
-However, “tweed” is an often vague term that seems to be thrown around a lot.
+However, “tweed” is an often vague term that seems to be thrown around a lot when describing rustic wool.

 See All Our Fabrics Content!